-Ireland is not only home to some of the world's most magnificent scenery but also to an astounding number of animals.
-In this article, we'll go through the most common animal names in Irish and present you with all the pertinent facts you need to know about pet ownership in Ireland.
-To help you get started speaking about the animals, we will also give you some phrases you can use when you want to strike a conversation related to animals.
+Ireland is not only home to some of the world’s most magnificent scenery but also to an astounding number of animals.
+In this article, we’ll go through the most common animal names in Irish and present you with all the pertinent facts you need to know about pet ownership in Ireland.
+To help you get started speaking about the animals, we will also give you some phrases you can use when you want to strike up a conversation related to animals.

-Whenever one thinks of visiting Ireland, most of us usually envision the grand old castles, great water activities in Achill Island, or perhaps the Eyre Square at Galway.
-However, there's so much more to these tourists destinations!
+Whenever one thinks of visiting Ireland, most of us usually envision the grand old castles, great water activities on Achill Island, or perhaps the Eyre Square at Galway.
+However, there’s so much more to these tourist destinations!
 In fact, if you are after some wild adventure with your family and friends, then visiting some of the local zúnna (or zoo in English) is what you should consider.
 Presently, the country has around 11 zoos and aquariums scattered in touristy places like Dublin, Carrigtwohill, Dingle, Mallow, and Letterkenny.

 The country’s most popular zoo is the Dublin Zoo at Phoenix Park, which was first opened in 1831 by the Zoological Society of Ireland to create outstanding animal habitats.
 Today, it is home to more than 500 animals, including rare species with a very low survival rate in the wild.
 It is also currently partnered with a number of institutions from across the globe since it has become one of the centers for breeding programs for quickly going-extinct species.
 Some of these animals include:

 - Red deer

 Let’s get to know more about the noble animals in Ireland below.